ianroller4/Technical-Writing-Portfolio/GAME_GUIDE.md

 ## Risk and Reward

 While new enemies will be added every five seconds, you have the option to add enemies whenever you wish.
-This, of course, will increase the amount your score increases by however you will also be increasing the difficulty at a faster rate than would naturally happen.
+This, of course, will increase the amount your score increases by, however, you will also be increasing the difficulty at a faster rate than would naturally happen.

 So, what do you want to do?
 More points but a harder time or a smoother more natural experience.